a11y-webapp/js-algorithms/sorting/bubbleSort/README.md

 ### BigO of bubble sort

-* Best: O(n) // for nearly sorted array for optimized version
+* Best: O(n).
+If the arrays is nearly sorted and version of implimination is optimized
 * Average/Worst: O(n^2)

 ### Implementation of Bubble Sort